Board of Trustees

 Amber Backhaus

-Amber Backhaus, Chair of the Board
+Amber Backhaus, Immediate-Past Chair of the Board

 Amber has over 20 years working as a government relations professional, representing clients before the Minnesota Legislature and state agencies.
 She is the Vice President of Government Relations and Public Affairs for United Strategies, LLC, where she works with business and non-profit clients to tell their stories to policymakers and promote public policy initiatives.
 She previously led advocacy efforts for the Minnesota Automobile Dealers Association (MADA), a trade group representing Minnesota’s franchised new car and truck dealers.